-This bill would have an undetermined local expenditure impact in FY 2017-18.
-This includes non-recurring expenses of \$2,979,000 for school employee professional development and recurring expenses of \$518,445 for storing data.
+This bill will also have an undetermined local expenditure impact in FY 2019-20 and each year thereafter.
+This includes non-recurring expenses in FY 2019-20 of \$2,979,000 for school employee professional development and recurring expenses of \$518,445 beginning in FY 2020-21 for storing data.
 This bill may also have an undetermined local expenditure impact for additional computers and laptops for various school districts as needed.
-Additionally, there would be an undetermined cost as additional children are identified as dyslexic and additional funding is required for the schools.
+In FY 2020-21 and beyond, there will be an undetermined cost as additional children are identified as dyslexic and additional funding is required for the schools.